 Were You Denied Family Medical Leave?
 A FMLA Attorney in Los Angeles Can Help You

 As is the case in any state, California employers are required to comply with the federal and state laws which allow eligible employees to take unpaid leave in certain situations.
 While state and federal law mandates fairness in relation to medical leave, many employers unfairly treat individuals seeking to take advantage of these rights.
-If you believe you have been denied your rights as an employee, contact an attorney to begin the process of taking legal action.
+If you believe you have been denied your rights as an employee, contact a family medical leave attorney in Los Angeles to begin the process of taking legal action.

 What is Family Medical Leave?